iv-org/documentation/Installation.md

 ## Docker

-> **Use of the Invidious image hosted on Docker Hub is highly discouraged.** The current maintainers no longer have access to the account and it is considered deprecated.
-[The image hosted on Quay](https://quay.io/repository/invidious/invidious) is recommended as an alternative.
-This change is reflected in the `docker-compose.yml` file used in this walkthrough.
-Also, unlike Docker Hub, [Quay is open source](https://github.com/quay/quay/blob/master/LICENSE).
+> The Invidious docker image is only [available on Quay](https://quay.io/repository/invidious/invidious) because, unlike Docker Hub, [Quay is open source](https://github.com/quay/quay/blob/master/LICENSE).
+This is reflected in the `docker-compose.yml` file used in this walkthrough.{.is-warning}
-{.is-warning}

 Ensure [Docker Engine](https://docs.docker.com/engine/install/) and [Docker Compose](https://docs.docker.com/compose/install/) are installed before beginning.